 What search term is your target audience actually plugging into Google when looking for your products?

-How Ecommerce Keywords are Different
+How Ecommerce Keywords Are Different

 Before we dive into the process of keyword research, we need to understand the basics of eCommerce keywords.
 Spoiler alert: regular SEO keywords (informational keywords) and eCommerce keywords (commercial keywords) are not the same!